google/applied-machine-learning-intensive/v2/03_regression/05_introduction_to_tensorflow/slides.md

 We have indeed been able to do quite a bit with the tools that we've seen so far.
 What TensorFlow adds to the equation is better support for neural networks.
 Neural networks are the technology that is behind many of the breakthroughs in machine learning that we've seen in recent years.
 We'll learn more about neural networks soon.

 TensorFlow also provides support for distributed computing.
 Machine learning algorithms thrive with big data.
-TensorFlow helps you process massive amounts of data, across machines if necessar.
+TensorFlow helps you process massive amounts of data, across many machines if necessary.

 TensorFlow also provides support for graphical processing units (GPU) and tensor processing units (TPU).
 These are specialized microprocessors that can really accelerate machine learning.